gmilovac/Portfolio/pages/posts/ModernBeach.md

 ![Edit2](/images/edit2.jpeg)

 This project won the "Best web design" national reward.
-Our team (Gordan Milovac (me), Antionio Nikolic and Nino Borovic) was the first one to receive this prize.
+Our team (Gordan Milovac - myself, Antionio Nikolic and Nino Borovic) was the first one to receive this prize.
 It was a great experience and I would recommend everyone to try it out.